 Vania’s works have been supported by the City of Seattle, 4Culture, Central District Forum, Bossak Heilbron, Microsoft, and the Allied Arts Foundation.
 Vania also choreographed works for Northwest Tap Connection, Bellevue Lyric Opera/Bellevue Youth Theater, Tacoma Urban Performing Arts Center, Jerboa Dance, and Hal Jackson Talented Teens.

 In 2018, Vania created a new work in progress, “Dancing Our Truth” for CD Forum’s Showing Out: Contemporary Black Choreographers.
 She performed in a Special Evening with Stephanie Mills and Friends 2019 concert.
-True to her love of helping others, Vania is producing Humanity: An Evolving Perspective on November 8, 2020 to benefit families in need and continue the conversation on social justice.
+True to her love of helping others, Vania is produced Humanity: An Evolving Perspective on November 8, 2020 and December 12, 2020to benefit families in need and continue the conversation on social justice.
 We bring Humanity back with a new perspective and a goal to help families for the holiday and an individual artist.